-Description Specifies the MIP rounding rule to apply. Туре Integer Values (auto) Let Knitro choose the rounding rule. (none) Do not round if a node is infeasible. (heur_only) Round using a fast heuristic only. (nlp_sometimes) Round and solve a subproblem if likely to succeed. (nlp_always) Always round and solve a subproblem.
-Default value
+Description Specifies Specifies the MIP rounding rule to apply. Туре Integer Integer Values 0 1 2 3 (auto) Let Knitro choose the rounding rule. (none) Do not round if a node is infeasible. (heur_only) Round using a fast heuristic only. (nlp_sometimes) Round and solve a subproblem if likely to succeed.
+Default value 4 0 (nlp_always) Always round and solve a subproblem.